samboy/lunacy/README.md

   this library for Lua is available at https://github.com/samboy/LUAlibs
-* It is now possible to have Lunacy, when run in terminal mode, return the result of any expression which starts with a number (i.e. any character between `0` and `9`).
+* It is now possible to have Lunacy, when run in terminal mode, return the result of any expression which starts with a number (i.e. any character between `0` and `9`) or with `(`.
 This gives Lunacy “desktop calculator” support, allowing one to easily use it to perform numeric computations.
-* Fix for CVE-2014-5461

 # Changelog (Luancy binary only)